Decentralisedme/btc_vs_usdt/Aug19_btc_vs_usdt/README.md

 ### 3 Data collection

-The data are available in the blockchains moreover the ability to commnect to nodes and download the blocks and filter for wanted information has lot of ob, in particular time needed to download the data.
+The data are available in the blockchains.
+It is feasible to connect to the blockchain network and look for specific information, moreover there are few drawbacks with processing time one of the most problematic.

-I have to implement different apperaches to compromise with thesse obstacles:
+I have to implement different approaches to compromise with these obstacles:

 #### 3.a Tether from Ethereum Blockchain

-To interact with any clockchain you need to manage your own node or connect to an existing node which is part of the blockchain.
+To interact with any blockchain you need to manage your own node or connect to an existing node which is part of the blockchain.

 ###### 3.a.1 Connect to Infura node using Web3 python library